Orealla

 Orealla (or Orealla Mission) is an Indigenous community in the East Berbice-Corentyne Region of Guyana, on the Courantyne River, approximately 33 mi south of Crabwood Creek and 11 mi north of Epira, located at 5°17′50″N 57°20′50″W, altitude 11 metres.
 15 mi south-east on the other side of the Courantyne River lies the Surinamese village of Apoera.
 Orealla is an indigenous village.

 The village can only be reached by boat or plane.
 The population is mainly active in subsistence agriculture and logging.

 Orealla has a contract with the Barama Company, a logging company.

-Small ocean-going vessels are able to navigate the Courantyne River for about 70 km, to the first rapids at Orealla.
+Small ocean-going vessels can reach the first rapids at Orealla by traversing the Courantyne River.

 Cultural references

 Guyanese novelist Roy Heath wrote a 1984 novel entitled Orealla, featuring a Macusi Indian from the village.
 Clark Accord wrote the novel Between Apoera and Oreala, which was published in 2005.